christianivanaj/tales-of-legends-ttrpg/README.md

 # Tales of Legends

 Welcome to Tales of Legends!
-This is a React Native app built using the Expo framework.
-The app provides a comprehensive list of sourcebooks, character creations, Dungeon Master tools, etc. featuring essential references for players, dungeon masters, and more!
+The app will provides a comprehensive list of sourcebooks, character creations, Dungeon Master tools, etc. featuring essential references for players, dungeon masters, and more!

 ## Table of Contents